Top 30 mobile testing interview questions and answers | Updated 2023

 Mobile testing interview questions can be unlimited regarding the number of items and areas covered.
 Even though the above answers may not comprehensively be applied in your interview, we hope that those will help you ace a job and grow yourself in the mobile testing journey.

-Should you have any suggestion on this list of interview questions, please feel free to add it here.
+Should you have any suggestions on this list of interview questions, please feel free to add it here.
 We look forward to a better and more up-to-date list for all testers.
+One more thing!
+Don’t hesitate to get your Free Mobile testing course at Katalon Academy now!
+In addition to all of this, to better prepare for your interviews, here are some topic-specific lists of interview questions: